LinguaPhylo/linguaPhylo.github.io/features.md

 * Note that the `data` and `model` are **reserved keywords** and cannot be used for variable names.

-* If the same variable name is used for data in the `data` block and a random variable in the `model` block, then the value in the data block will be used for inference (i.e., 'data clamping').
+* If the same variable name is used for data in the `data` block and a random variable in the `model` block, then the value in the data block will be used for inference (i.e., [data clamping](#data-clamping)).

 An LPhy script needs to contain both a `data{ ... }` and a `model{ ... }` block.
 However, the data block can be left empty for some use cases (e.g., data simulation).
 When the data block is empty, data will be simulated from the model.

 ### Generators